harmony-project/ui-bundle/readme.md

 HarmonyUiBundle
 ===============

+**This bundle has been moved to a new location ([codedmonkey/semantic-ui-bundle](https://github.com/codedmonkey/semantic-ui-bundle)) and will no longer receive updates.
+For support for Symfony 5 and/or Twig 3, use the new bundle.**

 The HarmonyUiBundle makes it easy to integrate the [Semantic UI 2][semantic-ui] CSS framework in a [Symfony][symfony] application.

 Requirements: